'I've not had a big enough impact on the team': Agar reveals why he has quit as Rhinos coach

 “I still think that squad is way better than what we are seeing.

-“I watch them training every week and from what I am seeing then, we are going all righ.
+“I watch them training every week and, from what I am seeing then, we are going all right.

 “There’s no lack of intensity, what they are delivering in training is great, it has just not translated into performances on the field.